rsharma1817/webtool/GSoC2020/weekly_reports/final_deliverables.md

 However, we can reduce the disparity in the distributional semantics by minimizing the vector differences between aligned words in two different languages when training BERT language models (i.e., Arthur’s language model).
 As a result, we reduce false negatives and boost the F1-score of LU projection from Portuguese sentences to English sentences by 7%.
 The limitation is that the trained BERT model is bilingual as it is trained with a bilingual alignment objective.
 In other words, unlike the pretrained multilingual-BERT, Arthur’s language model, which is overfitted to two languages, cannot be readily generalized to annotation projection in a low-resource setting.

+### Annotation Projection of Semantic Frames

+Only 5.3% of the EN-PT aligned sentences and 4.2% of EN-DE have the exact same set of frames annotations.
+The predominant reason is that some words in a language are not annotated as frame-evoking lexical units.
+For example, the sentence "Don't you?" are not annotated with any semantic frame, but its Portuguese counterpart "Vocês não?" is annotated with the *Negation* frame for the word "não".
+Particularly, 86% of the EN-PT alignment pairs and 81% of the EN-DE alignment pairs differ in the number of annotated LUs and frames.

+We can study the translational divergence of semantic frames by aligning words in the sentence pairs.
+After aligning the words with the `fast_align` model, we align the annotated lexical units if such alignment is possible, and we find that a surprisingly low proportion of annotated semantic frames are identical: 30.7% for the EN-DE pairs and 31.2% for the EN-PT pairs.

 ---
 ### Python Package `globalfn` ![stretch](https://img.shields.io/static/v1?label=task&message=stretch&color=orange)